ayoul10/AOS_Practice2021_arcadia.youlten/README.md

 # AOS_Practice2021_arcadia.youlten
-Semester 2 Advanced Operating Systems Final
+Semester 2 Advanced Operating Systems Final - Arcadia Youlten

 1.Explanation to be able to compile the practice.
 2.Explanation of file systems.